 Typically, a mezuzah is hung at the door of a Jewish home.
 In addition, some wear a mezuzah charm around their neck for protection.

 We visited during the Jewish holiday of Sukkot.
 As a result, there was a sukkah in the courtyard.
-Click here to learn about the Sukkah and the holiday of Sukkot from Judaism 101.
+Judaism 101 as a great article that explains Sukkot.

 “The Mellah of Marrakesh captures the vibrancy of Jewish society in Marrakesh in the tumultuous last decades prior to colonial rule and in the first decades of life in the colonial era.
 Although focused on the Jewish community, it offers a compelling portrait of the political, social, and economic issues confronting all of Morocco and sets a new standard for urban social history.” ―Dale F. Eickelman